Potsdam II (electoral district)

 Potsdam II was one of the 35 electoral districts (Wahlkreise) used to elect members to the Reichstag during the Weimar Republic.
 It sent members to the Reichstag in nine democratic elections between 1919 and 1933.
 It existed nominally in the November 1933 show election to the Nazi Reichstag but was redistricted for the March 1936 election.

 It comprised the southern suburbs of Berlin as well as the districts of Teltow and Beeskow-Storkow from the province of Brandenburg.
 It was constituency 3 in the numbering scheme.
-From the 1936 election on, constituency 3 was reconfigured to comprise only the 10 eastern administrative districts of Berlin and was renamed "Berlin-East".
+From the 1936 election on, constituency 3 was reconfigured to comprise only the 10 eastern administrative districts of Berlin (Mitte, Prenzlauer Berg, Friedrichshain, Kreuzberg, Neukölln, Treptow, Köpenick, Lichtenberg, Weißensee and Pankow) (Note: Despite later forming part of West Berlin, Kreuzberg and Neukölln were considered "eastern" boroughs at the time, as the partition of Berlin into East and West was only established after World War II.) and was renamed "Berlin-East".

 Electoral system

 The constituency was created for the January 1919 election.
 Under the proportional representation electoral system of the Weimar Republic, voters cast a vote for party lists.
 Parties were awarded a seat for every 60,000 votes in a constituency.
 Excess votes were aggregated at two higher levels of seat distribution: an intermediate level combining multiple constituencies, where extra seats were awarded to parties' constituency lists, and a national level where seats were awarded to national lists of each party or alliance.